Important Information for Residents

 - natural resources and habitat.

-Finally, the timeline for the action plan spans for the next three fiscal years and concludes with a schedule for periodic evaluation of the effectiveness of actions performed and updates to the plan.
+The proposed projects include the timeline and spans for the next three fiscal years.
+It concludes with a schedule for periodic evaluation of the effectiveness of actions performed and updates to the plan.
 Review the latest version of the Community Wildfire Protection Plan.